 7. Select the Time Stored Units.

-8. Enter the Pull Window.
-This represents the +/- range allowed for a pull to be completed relative to the scheduled pull date per the Timepoint’s Time Stored.
-For example, in a study initiated on April 1, the 1M timepoint has a Time Stored of 1 month, which makes the scheduled pull date May 1.
-A Pull Window of 1 day allows the pull to be completed between the dates of April 30 - May 2.
+8. Optional: Enter a Lower Pull Window.
+This represents the amount of time allowed for a pull to be completed ahead of the scheduled pull date per the Timepoint’s Time Stored.
+For example, in a study initiated on April 1, the 1M Timepoint has a Time Stored of 1 month, which makes the scheduled pull date May 1.
+A Lower Pull Window of 1 day allows the pull to be completed as early as April 30.

-14. Repeat steps 4-7 for any additional timepoints required.
+16. Repeat the above steps beginning with step 4 for any additional timepoints required.

 Stability Study Management